kimonoki/tg-mstdn/README.md

 ## Use the telegram bot
 1. Set mastodon's instance and access token

+Go to Preference/Development/New Applications to create a new application and get access token.
 Needed access scope is: `read:accounts write:media write:statuses`

 ```